ph03n1x9000/BotHandler/README.txt

 ========== USAGE ==========

 !kickbots or !kb - Kick all bots from the server permanently and disable regulating.
-!kickbots <number> or !kb <number> - Kill all bots from server for <number> minutes.
+!kickbots <number> or !kb <number> - Kick all bots from server for <number> minutes.
-!addbots or !ab - Add bots to the server and enable regulating (kick bots as player enters server)
+!addbots or !ab - Add bots to the server and enable regulating (kicks bots as player enters server)

 ========== Notes ==========